Skip to content

 Memory considerations

 The minwrite configuration migrates as much as possible from SD card storage to the tmpfs ramdisk.
 As a result, a concomitant increase in memory utilization is expected.
-To benchmark this, we can compare the change in memory usage on a Pi 3 Model B+ with 1GB of RAM with a typical RaspAP installation.
+To benchmark this, the change in memory usage on a Pi 3 Model B+ with 1GB of RAM and a typical RaspAP installation will be compared.

-Here we use the following to return the amount of free system memory expressed as a percentage of total available:
+Execute the following to return the amount of free system memory expressed as a percentage of the total available:

 free -m | awk '/Mem:/ { total=$2 ; used=$3 } END { print used/total*100}'